microsoft/BotFramework-WebChat/test/README.md

 > ### test.html

 The __test.html__ is the HTML presentation of the Web Chat.
-Loading a Web Chat client is simplying as following :
+Loading a Web Chat client is simply as following:

 ```Javascript
 <link href="botchat.css" rel="stylesheet" />